Michael Chavis: Seattle Mariners

 On January 11, 2024, Chavis signed a minor league deal with the Seattle Mariners that included a non-roster invitation to spring training.
 In 46 games for the Triple–A Tacoma Rainiers, he batted .290/.367/.485 with seven home runs and 29 RBI.
 Chavis triggered the opt–out clause in his contract and was released by the Mariners organization on June 1.

 Chicago White Sox

 On June 5, 2024, Chavis signed a minor league contract with the Chicago White Sox.
 In 67 games for the Triple-A Charlotte Knights, he batted .234/.308/.414 with nine home runs, 27 RBI, and nine stolen bases.
 Chavis elected free agency following the season on November 4.

 Los Angeles Dodgers

 On February 14, 2025, Chavis signed a minor league contract with the Los Angeles Dodgers.
 He played in 63 games for the Triple-A Oklahoma City Comets, batting .291/.350/.547 with 13 home runs and 45 RBI.
 In a June 14 game against the Albuquerque Isotopes, Chavis hit for the cycle.
 He was released by the Dodgers organization on July 8.

 Chunichi Dragons

 On July 11, 2025, Chavis was officially signed by the Chunichi Dragons of Nippon Professional Baseball, joining another former first-round pick in Kyle Muller.
+In 38 appearances for Chunichi, he batted .171/.267/.352 with five home runs and eight RBI.
+On December 3, the Dragons announced that they would not bring Chavis back for the 2026 season.

+Cincinnati Reds

+On December 24, 2025, Chavis signed a minor league contract with the Cincinnati Reds.